raquentin/haskode/test-case-factory/eatcode/README.md

 EatCode is a food-themed SWE technical interview training website.
 Unlike competitors LeetCode (🤮), HackerRank (💩), and CodeSignal (🤥), our site gives users an immersive experience with our food-themed DSA problems, unique UI, and faster solution testing.
 This project was developed in association with WebDev @ GT.

 I'm picking this project back up and am working to deploy it to [eatcode.dev](https://eatcode.dev).
-Track progress in the [roadmap](https://github.com/orgs/skrusenti/projects/1).

 ## User-facing Features
 - Sort problems by name, difficulty, status (solved/started), tags (greedy/math/etc).